mistnick/vdrmarket/docs/FEATURES-STATUS.md

 ## 🎉 Conclusion

-The DataRoom project has a **solid foundation** with 60% of core features implemented and working.
-The custom authentication refactoring was successful and provides a stable base.
+The DataRoom project has a **solid foundation** with 70% of core features implemented and working.
+The recent additions of the Immutable Audit Log and Enhanced Secure Viewer have significantly boosted the security posture.

 **Next Steps:**
 1. ✅ Verify Docker build completes successfully